tardate/LittleArduinoProjects/README.md

-# 390 Little Electronics and Arduino Projects
+# 391 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PIC/GettingBlinky/UsingC](./PIC/GettingBlinky/UsingC) - Getting up and running building XC8 C projects on MacOSX and a PIC12F675.
-Let's get Blinky again!
+> Latest addition:sparkles: [MilliVoltmeterDIY PCB and Enclosure](./Equipment/MilliVoltmeterDIY/CustomBoardAndEnclosure) - custom PCB and enclosure for the ATmega328-based millivolt meter based on a design by Scullcom Hobby Electronics.
+Uses an LTC2400 ADC and LT1019 voltage reference.

 Just my collection of electronics projects, many involving an Arduino in one way or another.